isaiahstjohn/flashbang/README.md

 # Flashbang
 This project creates Anki notes to be imported into the Anki spaced repetition flashcard application.
-Notes are specified in text files using a custom format.
+Notes--from which Anki extracts one or more cards--are specified in text files using a custom format.
 These files are then parsed to generate .TSV files for import into Anki.

 ## .notes file format
+Notes go in `.notes` files.
+An example `.notes` file can be seen [here](js-arrays.notes).
-Note files are broken up into sections by lines beginning with `%%%`.
+`.notes` files are broken up into sections by lines beginning with `%%%`.
 The first section of each file is the header.
 The header contains any labels specifying file configurations.
 Currently, the only file configuration label is the optional `:Lang` directive to specify the